codeprimate-software/cp-elements/README.md

 #### Elemental Objectives

-1. Function independently with no dependencies on 3rd-party libraries.
+1. Functionally independent with no dependencies on 3rd-party Java libraries.
 2. Simple, robust and proven APIs built on solid OO principles, design patterns, and best practices.
 3. Promote collaboration through "open", transparent communication and feedback.
 4. With priority on quality (over quantity) and reliability.